chandrakantapanda/Laravel-Mongodb-Integration/README.md

-# Laravel8 with Mongodb Integration
+# Laravel8 with Mongodb Integration and crud operation
 This is an example of a Laravel8 with Mongodb Integration

 After clone you can run it